The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 }

-The response always contains an explanation field with the AI's natural language response.
+The response contains an explanation field with the AI's natural language response.
 The dashboard field is populated when dashboards are generated or modified.

 Common Patterns